project-owner/Peppy.doc/Home.md

 Here are the key features of the Hardware component:
 * It is based on popular single-board computer Raspberry Pi 2.
 This is the "heart".
-* High quality audio achieved by using integrated DAC-Amplifier module HiFiBerry Amp+ and 30 W Sony speakers.
+* High quality audio achieved by using integrated DAC-Amplifier module HiFiBerry Amp+ and Sony speakers.
 This is the "voice".
-* The Hardware can use six "senses" to control its functionality:
+* The Hardware have six "senses" to control its functionality:
     * Mouse
     * Keyboard
     * Touch-Screen